-Always consult with an attorney or law firm well versed in trusts and estates and a licensed tax professional.
+Always consult with an attorney or law firm well versed in trusts and estates and/or a licensed tax professional.

-There are many types of trusts.
+There are many types of trusts in California.
 Always get legal advice to determine the trust best suited for your estate plan.

 - Testamentary Trust is a trust created in the grantor’s Will.